 display_orientation_cancel_flag equal to 1 indicates that the SEI message cancels the persistence of any previous display orientation SEI message in output order. display_orientation_cancel_flag equal to 0 indicates that display orientation information follows.

-hor_flip equal to 1 specifies that the decoded picture shall be flipped horizontally for display. hor_flip equal to 0 specifies that the decoded picture shall not be flipped horizontally.
+hor_flip equal to 1 specifies that the decoded picture should be flipped horizontally for display. hor_flip equal to 0 specifies that the decoded picture should not be flipped horizontally.

 If hor_flip is equal to 1, then the decoded picture is flipped as follows: